-COVID Outbreak at Church Camp responsible for 40 cases in Jackson County
+COVID outbreak at church camp responsible for 40 cases in Jackson County

-KANSAS CITY, MO (KCTV) -- Jackson County health officials believe a church camp held in Morgan County, Mo. was the origin of more than 40 local cases.
+KANSAS CITY, Missouri (KCTV) -- Jackson County health officials believe a church camp held in Morgan County, Mo. was the origin of more than 40 local cases.

 The camp included young people from several different church congregations in the region, put on by the Southern Missouri Youth Ministries, based in Springfield, MO.